Skip to main content

 All applicants are required to submit an NDLS driver’s statement (letter of entitlement) which shows any endorsements or penalty points on your licence.

 Endorsements and/or penalty points will not automatically disqualify you from the recruitment process.
-For further information phone 0818 700 800 or email [email protected].
+You can contact NDLS to request a driver statement by phone 0818 700 800 or email [email protected].

 This document will be requested at the invite to driving assessment and interview stage of the recruitment process.
-Will we contact you when this document is required as you move through the recruitment process.
+We will contact you when this document is required as you move through the recruitment process.

 My CPC Driver Portal